NEARBuilders/near-bos-webcomponent/README.md

 * `code`: raw, valid, stringified widget code to render (e.g. `"return <p>hello world</p>"`)
 * `initialprops`: initial properties to be passed to the rendered widget.
 * `rpc`: rpc url to use for requests within the VM
+* `network`: network to connect to for rpc requests & wallet connection

 ## Configuring VM Custom Elements